sidhantjindal/Practical-report.md/practical-report.md

            no is not prime
 ---------------------------------------------------------------------------------------------------------------------------------------

-# PROGRAM TO PRINT NUMBERS USING WHILE LOOP
+# 18.PROGRAM TO PRINT NUMBERS USING WHILE LOOP

         #include<stdio.h>